 - Standard 110 volt extension cord hookup to power the house (from the main house or existing utilities)

-- A place nearby to dump graywater, or situation in which we can build a french drain or other on-site water filtration/drainage
+- A place in which we can build a french drain or other on-site graywater filtration/drainage (or a tree we can water!)

 - A very small corner of the yard for a simple, well-maintained compost pile